jshan9078/discord-opencode/docs/components/source-files.md

 export function loadProviderRegistryFromEnv(raw?: string): ProviderRegistry
 ```

-Used as fallback if `opencode-runtime.ts` sync fails or isn't configured.
+Used as fallback if `opencode-client.ts` sync fails or isn't configured.

 ---